Karrueche Tran

-Karrueche Tran (/kəˈruːtʃi ˈtræn/ kə-ROO-chee-_-TRAN; born May 17, 1988) is an American actress and model.
-From 2013 to 2016, she starred as Vivian Johnson in the web series The Bay.
-For producing the series, she won two Daytime Emmy Awards.
-Her return to The Bay for its sixth season garnered her the Daytime Emmy for Outstanding Performance by a Lead Actress in a Daytime Fiction Program at the 2021 Daytime Emmy Awards.
+Karrueche Tran (/kəˈruːtʃi ˈtræn/ kə-ROO-chee-_-TRAN; born May 17, 1988) is an American socialite and actress.
+Tran first gained public recognition for dating R&B singer Chris Brown.
+She is also known for starring as Virginia Loc on the TNT series Claws and for starring as Vivian Johnson in the web series The Bay (2013–2016), for which she won Daytime Emmy for Outstanding Performance by a Lead Actress in a Daytime Fiction Program at the 2021 Daytime Emmy Awards.
 Her win made her the first person of Asian Pacific American descent to win an Emmy for Lead Actress or Actor.
-Tran also starred as Virginia Loc on the TNT series Claws.
+She received two additional Daytime Emmy Awards from production credits shared by the entire cast and crew when The Bay won Outstanding Digital Daytime Drama Series in 2016 and 2017.

 Early life

 Tran is a native of Los Angeles, California.
 She was raised by her Vietnamese mother and Jamaican godmother.
-Her father is African-American.
-Tran identifies as Blasian, and has a younger maternal half-brother.
+Her father is Black American.
+Tran identifies as biracial, and has a younger maternal half-brother.

-Tran first attended high school at Fairfax High School before switching schools, and graduating from Birmingham High School in 2006.

 Career

-Early career and The Bay: 2009–2014
+2009–2014: Early career and The Bay

-Tran began her career in the fashion industry as a personal shopper.
 From 2009 to 2012, she worked at Nordstrom located at the Westfield Topanga mall in Canoga Park, California.
-Later, Tran worked as a freelance celebrity stylist in Hollywood.
-She first gained public attention when she began dating R&B singer Chris Brown in 2011.
+She first gained public attention when she began dating R&B singer Chris Brown in 2010.

 Around that time, Tran began modeling for local brands.
 She was the face of Lady Crooks, the women's division under the streetwear brand Crooks and Castles for their Summer 2013 collection.
 She also began working on her own clothing line, The Kill.
 Tran gained wider prominence after starring as Vivian Johnson on the Emmy award-winning web series The Bay from 2013 to 2016.
 For producing the series, she won three Daytime Emmy Awards.

 In 2014, Tran appeared in volume one of the photography book, Love West Coast Girls, by celebrity photographer Mike Miller.
 That same year, she hosted the BET Awards red carpet and multiple events during the official BET Weekend.
 She had previously co-hosted the BET show 106 & Park.
 Tran's TV One movie, The Fright Nite Files, was also screened that year.